How Lined seahorse Inspired Flexible Protective Armor

 The bony tail is built from square cross-section rings that slide and rotate against each other — absorbing impact 50% better than a circular cross-section and locking rigid under compression without fracturing

-In the language of biomimicry, this falls under the Protect › Manage structural forces category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Protect › Manage structural forces category.

 The Design Principle